THE STORY OF SUSTAINABLE CHURCH FLOWERS

 It is a growing group of friends, passionate about sustainability in our churches, cathedrals and churchyards, who are gently campaigning for change.

-Through a combination of an ambassador network, social media campaigns, workshops and good old fashioned evangelism SCF is encouraging change by providing information and support to churches and cathedrals around the United Kingdom and further afield.
+Through a combination of an ambassador network, social media campaigns, workshops and good old fashioned evangelism SCF is encouraging change by providing information and support to churches and cathedrals both around the United Kingdom and further afield.

 SCF Founder, Candy Connolly is interviewed about Sustainable Church Flowers.